 - Would you like to include disqualifying screening questions and ranking criteria?

 All faculty and staff positions are posted on the SHSU PeopleAdmin website, with the Texas Workforce Commission, Inside HigherEd and the Higher Education Recruitment Consortium.
-In addition, faculty and executive staff positions are posted with the Chronicle of Higher Education, Diverse Issues in Higher Education, and HBCU Connect.
+In addition, faculty and executive staff positions are posted with the Chronicle of Higher Education.
 You may advertise available positions in other places, upon approval from us.
 To pay for advertising space (digital or print), consult with Procurement & Business Services.

 If you plan to advertise the vacancy in additional publications, you must include the following.